rkuma183/wilsonmar.github.io/_posts/2016-03-19-museums-roadtrip-usa.md

 ## Down the Atlantic Eastern Seaboard

-This is where America began.
+This is where America began as colonies of England (until 1776).

 <a name="ME"></a>